-Dental Management of the Organ Transplant Patient
+Dental Management of the Organ or Stem Cell Transplant Patient

-Before treating a prospective transplant recipient, obtain and review the patient’s medical and dental histories and perform a non-invasive initial oral examination (without periodontal probing).
-After the examination, discuss the current status of your patient’s health and immune system.
-Decisions about the timing of treatment, the need for antibiotic prophylaxis, precautions to prevent excessive bleeding, and appropriate medication and dosage should be considered during your discussion.
+Before treating a prospective transplant recipient, obtain and review the patient’s medical and dental histories, perform a noninvasive initial oral examination (without periodontal probing), and obtain radiographs.
+After the examination, discuss with your patient’s physician the current status of your patient’s overall health and immune system.
+Decisions about the timing of treatment, the need for antibiotic prophylaxis, precautions to prevent excessive bleeding, and the appropriate medication and dosage should be considered during your discussion.

 Preparing for Dental Treatment

 patient’s physician to determine whether